 The evaluation metrics described here serve as a framework for better contextualizing the quality of protistan transcriptomes.
 For some species and strains in the MMETSP data set, these data represent the first nucleic acid sequence information available [31].

-Automated pipelines can be used to process arbitrarily many RNAseq samples
+Automated pipelines can be used to process arbitrarily many RNAseq samples.

 The automated and modularized nature of this pipeline was useful for processing large data sets like the MMETSP as it allowed for batch processing of the entire collection, including re-analysis when new tools become available (see op-ed Alexander et al. 2018).
 During the course of this project, we ran four entire re-assemblies of the entire MMETSP data set as versions of the component tools were updated.
 Each re-analysis required only a single command and approximately half a CPU-year of compute.
 The value of modularized automation is clear when new data sets become available, tools are updated, or many tools are compared in benchmark studies.
 Despite this, few assembly efforts completely automate their process, perhaps because the up-front cost of doing so is high compared to the size of the dataset typically being analyzed.